v5100v5100/unagi/kazzo/trunk/readme.txt

 - AHL is Address High Latch.
 - NC is No Connection.
 - # is negative logic signal.
-- D0-D7 are databus.
+- D0-D7 are data buses.
 -- shared by U1, U2, CN3(CPU and PPU).
 -- D5-D7 are shared by ISP signal.
-- A0-A13 are addressbus.
+- A0-A13 are address buses.
 -- A0-A7 are shared by U1, CN3(CPU and PPU)
 -- A8-A13 are shared by U2, CN3(CPU and PPU)
-- CPU A14 and PPU A13# are uniq address buses.
+- CPU A14 and PPU A13# are unique address buses.
 - U1 can substitute ATmega16.
-- SOUND IN and SOUND OUT has no connection.
+- SOUND IN and SOUND OUT have no connection.
-- If you don't need power switch, short JP1.
+- If a power switch is unnecessary, short JP1.
-- If you don't need reset switch, open JP2.
+- If a reset switch is unnecessary, open JP2.